Thing (comics): Earth-A

 In this universe, Ben and Reed Richards are the only occupants of the experimental spacecraft that exposes them to cosmic rays.
 Ben is called "Mr. Fantastic" and has stretching and flame powers instead.

 Earth-818

-On Earth-818 which was conquered by Multiversal Masters of Evil member Black Skull, a version of Ben Grimm called Infinity Thing appears as a member of the resistance against Black Skull that is led by Ant-Man (this Earth's version of Tony Stark).
+On Earth-818, which was conquered by Multiversal Masters of Evil member Black Skull, a version of Ben Grimm called Infinity Thing appears as a member of the resistance against Black Skull that is led by Ant-Man (this Earth's version of Tony Stark).
 He is described as an astronaut who went into outer space and came back with a multicolored rock-skinned body.
 Following Black Skull's defeat, Ant-Man joins Robbie Reyes and his Deathlok companion in their quest to liberate the enslaved Earths from the Multiversal Masters of Evil as he leaves Infinity Thing and Wonder Man to rebuild Earth-818.

+Following Ghost Rider's sacrifice to stop the flow of the ancient Multiverse's energies from the other side, Infinity Thing and Wonder Man are shown to be members of the Multiversal Avengers.

 Fantastic Four: The End

 In this six-issue miniseries, the entire Solar System is being colonized by humanity, with humanity undergoing a Golden Age because of the use of technology developed by Reed Richards in an effort to create a utopia.
 The Thing is married to Alicia Masters, has three super-powered children, and resides on Mars with the Inhumans.
 He is now capable of shifting between his human form and 'Thing' form at will.